syntalos/edlio/docs/intro.rst

 * Writing in parallel to multiple datasets in a HDF5 file is very slow due to thread synchronization, making HDF5 not a great choice for massively parallel data acquisition.
-* In case of an error while writing (e.g. due to a crash of the writing process), the entore HDF5 file may be corrupted, instead of just one file.
+* In case of an error while writing (e.g. due to a crash of the writing process), the entire HDF5 file may be corrupted, instead of just one file.
 EDL is a bit more robust.
 * HDF5 has a limited set of ways to compress its array data.
 EDL, by using file-formats designed for the recorded modalities, can compress the stored data a lot more (e.g. by using the FFV1 video codec for video data).